Data-Science-for-Linguists-2023/Class-Lounge/guestbooks/alex.md

 2. Maybe add some visualization at the end of the data collection notebook?
 Maybe posts over time or average number of posts per author?

 3. Learned how to make a pie chart and some clever coding combinations (is in with index to drop specific rows from a df)

+### Seth
+- **One thing I like:** Your repo is well-organized and clean, having separate subfolders for data vs. code, and separate notebooks for analysis vs. collection.
+The pi-chart displaying A-holes vs. non-a-holes was a funny note.
+You also went in-depth in your explanations for each code block to explain your findings and their relevancy.

+- **One potential avenue for improvement:** I think your repo is great!
+One thing that could potentially improve it would be an increase in the variety of visualizations.
+Most are boxplots / textual representations of your findings.

+- **One thing I learned:** The in-group variance for use of title tokens was high, while between-group variance was roughly the same for not the a-hole, everyone sucks, a-hole, and no a-holes here.
+This was an interesting piece of knowledge!